-Grassy vegetation samples collected from 12 locations around the Laboratory were analyzed for Cs-137.
-Cs-137 content in vegetation ranged from non-detectable to 0.43 pCi/g, wet weight.
-Five of the 12 samples had detectable levels of Cs-137.
-Soil sampling was conducted at the same 12 locations and analyzed for Cs-137.
-Concentrations in soils ranged from 0.05 pCi/g, dry weight, to 2.84 pCi/g, dry weight.
-These values were consistent with past soil monitoring results.
+During 2016, grassy vegetation samples were collected from 12 locations around the Laboratory and a control location at the NYSDEC hunter check station in Ridge, New York.
+All samples were analyzed for Cs-137.
+Cs-137 content in vegetation ranged from non-detectable to 0.08 pCi/g, wet weight.
+Only one of the 12 samples and the control location sample had detectable levels of Cs-137.
+All values were consistent with historic monitoring.
+Monitoring results for grassy vegetation is utilized for the annual dose to biota analysis reported in Chapter 8.

-During 2015, precipitation samples were collected quarterly at air monitoring Stations P4 and S5 and analyzed for radiological content and total mercury.
-Gross beta activity was measured in samples collected during all four quarters at monitoring stations P4 and S5.
-Location P4 had a maximum gross beta activity level of 4.61 pCi/L in the third quarter of 2015.
-Location S5 had a maximum gross beta activity level of 5.72 pCi/L, also in the third quarter.
-Gross beta, gamma, and Sr-90 (not detected) activity values were within the range of historically observed values at these two locations.
+Soil sampling was conducted at the same 12 locations where the grassy vegetation was collected and analyzed for Cs-137.
+Cs-137 concentrations in soils ranged from non-detectable to 0.88 pCi/g, dry weight.
+These values were also consistent with past soil monitoring results.

+During 2016, precipitation samples were collected quarterly at air monitoring Stations P4 and S5 and analyzed for total mercury.
+Historically and through 2015, BNL analyzed precipitation for radiological content.
+However, with no emissions of significantly long-lived radionuclides from Laboratory operations, the monitoring program objectives were modified to remove testing of precipitation for radiological content beginning in 2016.
+Mercury concentrations in precipitation have been measured at BNL since 2007.
+Analysis of mercury in precipitation is conducted to document mercury deposition that is attributable to off-site sources.
+This information is compared to Peconic River monitoring data and aids in understanding the distribution of mercury within the Peconic River watershed.
 Mercury was detected in all of the precipitation samples collected at both sampling stations.
-Mercury ranged from 1.97 ng/L at station S5 in October to 18.2 ng/L at station P4 in July.
+Mercury ranged from 1.84 ng/L at station S5 in January to 19.1 ng/L at station P4 in July.
 This range is one twelfth to three fourths of the highest value measured in precipitation, 24.6 ng/L, recorded in 2013.